 .png)

-A full day to experience the domains of the UNESCO World Heritage-listed Vineyards of Lavaux spanning over 800 hectares, forming Switzerland's largest contiguous vineyard area with endless terraces set high on the banks of Lake Geneva.
+A day of epic proportions as we travel into the domains of the UNESCO World Heritage-listed Vineyards of Lavaux where at over 800 hectares, form Switzerland’s largest contiguous vineyard area with endless terraces set high on the banks of Lake

-3 Michelin Stars Degustation Dinner Experience at Restaurant de I'Hotel de Ville, sampling the spectacular techniques of Chef Franck Giovannini.
+This evening, an epicurean journey awaits you in the form of a degustation dinner at the 3 Michelin stars Restaurant de I’Hotel de Ville, sampling the spectacular techniques of Chef Franck Giovannini.

 DAY 7: Lausanne / Murten / Biel & Bienne / Neuchatel